scoton/aws-nlp-workshop/2_SentimentAnalysis/README.md

 #### Background

-In Module 1,  you have created Lambda execution role `VOCLambdaRole`.
+In Module 1,  you have created Lambda execution role `VOCLambdaRole-username`.
 In order for your Lambda function you created in the step 1 to call the Comprehend API, you will need to add policy to grands your Lambda function permission to detect sentiment.

 #### High-Level Instructions